BJClarke/troubleshoot/ts_createapps.md

 # Troubleshooting for {{site.data.keyword.Bluemix_notm}} Developer Tools
 {: #troubleshoot}

-General problems with using the {{site.data.keyword.dev_cli_short}} to create apps might include deployment failures or code that can't be retrieved when creating a project.
+General problems with using the {{site.data.keyword.dev_cli_short}} CLI to create apps might include deployment failures or code that can't be retrieved when creating an application.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

-## Hostname error when you create a project with a non-mobile pattern
+## Hostname error when you create an application with a non-mobile pattern
 {: #hostname-error}

-You might see the following error if you use the {{site.data.keyword.dev_cli_short}} to create a project from the Web App, BFF, or Microservice patterns:
+You might see the following error if you use the {{site.data.keyword.dev_cli_short}} CLI to deploy an application to Cloud Foundry:

 ```
 The hostname <myHostname> is taken.